 Among people who regularly use drugs, the risk of HIV infection is particularly high.
 If you use drugs intravenously, you should definitely ensure not to share the used syringe with anyone else.

-First inconspicuous, then dangerous – symptoms of an infection
+First inconspicuous, then dangerous – Symptoms of an infection

 Among the common symptoms – with decreasing probability are the following: